Computer Simulations in Science

 The semantic view of theories, on the other hand, did emphasize an important role for models, but it also urged that theories were non-linguistic entities.
 It urged philosophers not to be distracted by the contingencies of the particular form of linguistic expression a theory might be found in, say, a particular textbook.

 Computer simulations, however, do seem to illustrate that both of these themes were misguided.
 It was profoundly wrong to think that logical deduction was the right tool for rationally reconstructing the process of theory application.
 Computer simulations show that there are methods of theory application that vastly outstrip the inferential power of logical deduction.
 The space of solutions, for example, that is available via logical deduction from the theory of fluids is microscopic compared with the space of applications that can be explored via computer simulation.
 On the flip side, computer simulations seem to reveal that, as Humphreys (2004) has urged, syntax matters.
 It was wrong, it turns out, to suggest, as the semantic view did, that the particular linguistic form in which a scientific theory is expressed is philosophically uninteresting.
-The syntax of the theory's expression will have a deep effect on what inferences can be drawn from it, what kinds of idealizations will work well with it, etc. Humphreys put the point as follows: “the specific syntactic representation used is often crucial to the solvability of the theory's equations” (Humphreys 2009, p.620).
-Winsberg (2009b) appealed to the theory of fluids to emphasize this point: whether we express that theory in Eulerian or Lagrangian form will deeply affect what, in practice, we can calculate and how; it will affect what idealizations, approximations, and calculational techniques will be effective and reliable in which circumstances.
+The syntax of the theory’s expression will have a deep effect on what inferences can be drawn from it, what kinds of idealizations will work well with it, etc. Humphreys put the point as follows: “the specific syntactic representation used is often crucial to the solvability of the theory’s equations” (Humphreys 2009, p.620).
+The theory of fluids can be used to emphasize this point: whether we express that theory in Eulerian or Lagrangian form will deeply affect what, in practice, we can calculate and how; it will affect what idealizations, approximations, and calculational techniques will be effective and reliable in which circumstances.
 So the epistemology of computer simulation needs to be sensitive to the particular syntactic formulation of a theory, and how well that particular formulation has been credentialed.
 Hence, it does seem right to emphasize, as Humphreys (2004) did, that computer simulations have revealed inadequacies with both the syntactic and semantic theories.

 Paul Humphreys (2004) and Mark Bedau (1997, 2011) have argued that philosophers interested in the topic of emergence can learn a great deal by looking at computer simulation.
 Philosophers interested in this topic should consult the entry on emergent properties, where the contributions of all these philosophers have been discussed.